collapsedonion/O-Language/O-Language-documentation/VARIABLES.md

 ## Variable definition

-To define variable must be used "var" compiler instruction
+To define variable must be used "var" or "global" compiler instruction

 ### VAR prototype
  ```